LupienLab/3d-reorganization-prostate-cancer/Results/2020-01-02_loops/README.md

 This suggests that many of the loops being called are in fact loops directly involved in promoter-enhancer interactions, but not all.

+However, if we suspected that these loops covered all genes in the genome, then we are vastly under-detecting them.
+The largest number of loops in a single sample is ~ 10K.
+There are ~66K genes (coding + non-coding).
+If we wanted to use these identified loops to detect promoter-enhancer interactions, we would need more than 6x the amount of this maximal sample.
+Even if we just wanted to focus on protein coding genes, we would still need more than twice the number of detected loops that we have here.

 ### Loops overlapping with TAD boundaries

 The remaining loops, we hypothesize, overlap TAD boundaries.